 - Take the train to Oban for a wander around the lovely fishing town.

 - If you like cycling, hire a bike from Taynuilt cycles.
 Cycle up Glen Lonan, the back road to Oban.
 Visit Barguilliean Gardens.
 Picnic along the rivers in this hanging valley.
-Cycle on to visit the rare breeds park.
 Whizz down the hill into Oban, and take your bike back on the train.

-- Take the 08.36 train to Lochawe in the morning, depending on fitness either walk over Ben Cruachan back to our house, or walk over Glen Noe (still quite demanding).
+- Take the 09.20 train to Lochawe in the morning, depending on fitness either walk over Ben Cruachan back to our house, or walk over Glen Noe (still quite demanding).
 Or walk up the dam road, and either back the same way, or down along the river to the trainstation ‘Falls of Cruachan’.
-This is a request stop and is only open until 23 Sept.
+This is a request stop and is only open from May until September.

-- Take the bus to Oban in the morning, then walk south to Gallanach.
-Take the ferry across to the island Kerrera, where you can walk all round the island or just to Gylen castle and back.
+- Take the bus or train to Oban in the morning, then walk south to Gallanach (or take a bus).
+Take the ferry across to the island Kerrera, where you can walk all round the island or just to Gylen castle, the exquisite tea graden, and back.
 Keep a good eye on the time.
-You can also take a ferry to the north end from Oban, I think it’s the north pier, but I’ve not worked this one out yet.
+You can also take a ferry to the north end from Oban, which leaves from the jetty below North Pier (with the 2 red roofed restaurants).